 Governance and Devolution (LLM)

-- offers close contact with the devolved institutions in Wales: the National Assembly for Wales and the Welsh Assembly Government;
+We offer close contact with the devolved institutions in Wales: the Welsh Parliament and Welsh Government.

 The LLM Governance and Devolution programme is very flexible and offers a wide range of modules that allows you to make the most of the research expertise within the School.
 It provides you with the ability to customise the programme to meet your own professional and/or employment needs.
 Example modules include Constitutionalism and Governance and the Law of Devolution in Wales.

 Suitable for graduates from any legal tradition or jurisdiction, or with a legal practice qualification from any legal tradition or jurisdiction, who have a special interest in constitutional legal theory and in regional governance.